hsrno/hsrno/README.md

 # Helloo, I'm Rino 👋
-🔭 Currently learning to become a Full-Stack Developer & Cybersecurity professional 🌱 Exploring backend concepts, debugging, Git, Docker, and secure system practices 🎯 Goal: To grow into one of the best fullstack developers and cybersecurity experts in the world 🌍
+🔭 Currently learning to become a Full-Stack Developer & Cybersecurity professiona                 🌱 Exploring backend concepts, debugging, Git, Docker, and secure system practices
+🎯 Goal: To grow into one of the best fullstack developers and cybersecurity experts in the world 🌍

 ## 📊 Recent Activity